crisisfighters/crisisfighters.org/content/what-else/why-societies-fail.md

 <td>

 #### Groupthink
-* People adjust their thinking and actions to groups they belong to
+* People adjust their thinking and actions to groups they belong to.
 * Trying to reach a decision under stressful, high-stakes circumstances may lead to the suppression of doubts and critical thinking, sharing of illusions, a premature consensus, and ultimately a disastrous decision.
-* Crowd psychology and groupthink may operate over periods of hours or years
+* Crowd psychology and groupthink may operate over periods of hours to years.

 </td>
 <td>🏗 (note: This has the same effect as group inertia.
 It can also be utilized)</td>